Art therapist/art psychotherapist

 Art therapy is a form of psychotherapy that uses art media as its main mode of expression and communication.
 Art therapists/art psychotherapists use art as a medium to address emotional issues which may be confusing and distressing.

-Part of the role is to work in distinct ways with clients in different environments.
 You'll create a secure environment which helps people build their self awareness and self confidence.

 You'll work with people of all ages - children, young people adults and the elderly.
-Your clients may have a range of difficulties such as emotional, behavioural or mental health problems, learning or physical disabilities, life-limiting conditions, neurological conditions or physical illnesses.
+Your clients may have a range of difficulties such as emotional, behavioural or mental health problems, learning disabilities, life-limiting conditions, neurological conditions or physical illnesses.
 They also work in a variety of settings such as:

 - social services

 - education (primary, secondary, further and special education)